ErikFortune/fgv/libraries/ts-json/docs/ts-json.variablevalue.md

 ## VariableValue type

-Describes one value in a TemplateVars collection of variables
+Describes one value in a [TemplateVars](./ts-json.templatevars.md) collection of variables.

 **Signature:**